blackode/elixir-tips/README.md

 #### Tip Approach

-This tip made my day easy.
+This tip makes my day easy.
 I recently used this is in one of my projects.

 ```elixir
 iex> "$" <> value = "$34.56"